Slavery in Ethiopia: 18th to 20th centuries

 Before the imperial expansion to the south Asandabo, Saqa, Hermata and Bonga were the primary slave markets for the kingdom of Guduru, Limmu-Enaria, Jimma and Kaffa.
 The merchant villages adjacent to these major markets of southwestern Ethiopia were invariably full of slaves, which the upper classes exchanged for the imported goods they coveted.
+Historian Ahmed Omer asserts that the Warjih people were the predominant force behind the slave trade industry within Abyssinia.
 The slaves were walked to the large distribution markets like Basso in Gojjam, Aliyu Amba and Abdul Resul in Shewa.
 The primary source of slaves for the southern territories was the continuous wars & raids between various clans and tribes which has been going on for thousands of years, and it usually follows with large scale slavery that was very common during the battles of that era.
 Slaves were often provided by various rulers who raided their neighbours.
 According to Donald Levine, it was common to see Oromos making slaves of Konso people.
 Famine was another source of slaves, and during times of recurrent drought and widespread cattle disease, slave markets throughout the country would be flooded with victims of famine.
 For instance, the Great Famine of 1890-91 forced many people from the Christian north (modern-day Tigray and Eritrea) as well as southern Ethiopia to even sell their children and, at times, themselves as slaves to Muslim merchants.
 Since religious law did not permit Christians to participate in the trade, Muslims dominated the slave trade, often going farther and farther afield to find supplies.

 In southern Ethiopia the Gibe and Kaffa kings exercised their right to enslave and sell the children of parents too impoverished to pay their taxes.
+In Kaffa specifically, a father was entitled by law to sell his wife and children into slavery during difficult times.
+Even a fetus could be sold in Kaffa, during which the mother had to provide milk to the newborn for a period of 2 years before the child passed to the buyer.
 Guma is one of the Gibe states that adjoins Enarea where Abba Bogibo ruled and under his rule inhabitants of Guma were more than those of any other country doomed to slavery.
 Before Abba Rebu's adoption of Islamism the custom of selling whole families for minor crimes done by a single individual was a custom.